GovTechSG/seed-docs-new/configure-cli-tools/configuration-of-common-developer-cli-tools-with-cloudflare-warp.md

 - [Golang](#golang)

 > **Note**:
->- If you are experiencing issues while using any CLI tools and applications to access SGTS services, create a support request.
+>- If you encounter any issues while using CLI tools and applications to access SGTS services, please create a support request.
 For more information, refer to [create support request](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/raise-an-incident-support-request).
->- All other issues that are not related to SGTS services, contact [Cloudflare Community Support Forums](https://support.cloudflare.com/hc/en-us)
+>- For all other issues unrelated to SGTS products, contact [Cloudflare Community Support Forums](https://support.cloudflare.com/hc/en-us)

 ## Node.js and NPM

-Node.js and NPM use a hardcoded certificate store and requires additional configuration to trust the Cloudflare Certificate.
+Node.js and NPM use a hardcoded certificate store and require additional configuration to trust the Cloudflare Certificate.

 **macOS users**

-If you are using macOS, Zsh is likely to be your default terminal.
-If you are using zsh, please run the following commands:
+If you are using macOS and Zsh is your default terminal, execute the following commands:

 ```bash
 mkdir -p "${HOME}/.config/.cloudflare"